pepechef/pepechef-staking-smart-contract/README.md

 # pepechef-staking-smart-contract
-# This is the staking smart contract for just $CHEF token
-# STake your $CHEF tokens to earn more $CHEF
+This is the staking smart contract for just $CHEF token Stake your $CHEF tokens to earn more $CHEF tokens